 - paying most outstanding costs of the land acquisition for the Laguna Grande Reserve;

-- augmenting its permanent protection through additional legal safeguards;
+- ensuring its permanent protection through additional legal safeguards;

 - carrying out additional needed protection and management activities in 2013.

-Description of the property being conservedThe 675-ha Laguna Grande Reserve is located in the lower portion of the Río Sarstún/Sarstoon River Watershed, on the border between Guatemala and Belize.
+Description of the property being conservedThe 675-ha Laguna Grande Reserve is located in the lower portion of the Río Sarstún/Sarstoon River Watershed, on the border between Guatemala's Izabel province and southern Belize.
 It encompasses a unique system of lagoons, mangroves, inundated forests, lowland forests, and karstic mountain forests between sea level and 385m.
-The property is located within and to the west of the Río Sarstún Multiple Use Reserve, which is a vital link in the Caribbean Rainforest Corridor of Guatemala.
+The property is located within the Río Sarstún Multiple Use Reserve (see map below), which is a vital link in the Caribbean Rainforest Corridor of Guatemala.
 To the north, in Belize, is the Sarstoon-Temash National Park; to the east is the Zapodilla Keys Marine Reserve; to the south are the Chocón-Machacas Biotope and the Río Dulce National Park; and to the west is Sierra Santa Cruz-Chocón-Machacas Special Protection Area.
 The land was purchased in 2009 for $641/hectare ($259/acre) for a total of US$432,702, including taxes.

 Ecological valueBecause of its unique wetlands, Río Sarstún was designated a RAMSAR Site.
 Its flora includes important wetland and rainforest trees such as Callophyllum brasiliense, Vochysia hondurensis, Andi rainermis, Platymiscium dimorphandrum (Hormigo), Bombax ellipticum, Dalbergia tucurensis, Virola koschnii, Pouteria amygdalina, Sweetia panamensis, Chrysobalanus icaco, Hirtella paniculata, and Terminalia Amazonia.
 Four mangrove species are found in the area: Avicennia germinans, Laguncularia racemosa, Rhizophora mangle and Conocarpus erectus, the last two of which are on the Red List of endangered species of CONAP (National Council of Protected Areas).
 One of the most important plant communities is the "dwarf mangroves", which are unique in the country and are restricted to areas with a combination of karstic soils and high salt concentrations.